billyquizboi/abyssonym-encrouter/README.md

 # General

-This codebase adds some documentation to abyssonym's existing encounter routing program for FFVI.
-Much respect to abyssonym and others making speedrunning tools, guides, attempts, and content.
+This codebase adds documentation to an existing tool used for step and encounter routing in FFVI.
+Much respect to the original author.

 # Disclaimer

-Any reference to game files in this codebase specifically mean a file which was obtained through a recognized legal process for personal use only in whichever jurisdiction(s) is/are applicable.
+Any reference to rom in this codebase specifically means one that was obtained through an accepted legal process for personal use only in whichever jurisdiction(s) is/are applicable.

 Documentation here and any additions to the codebase are provided as-is purely for informational purposes without implied or expressed warranty or guarantee of any kind.

 # How to run

-*Note: The original encrouter by abyssonym appears to have run on python 2.
+*Note: The original encrouter appears to have run on python 2.
 This codebase contains modifications relative to the original which made it compatible with python 3.*

 ### Install git